Chief Executive Officer (CEO)

 - The intern will work from home and provide 5-10 hours of work per week during the internship period.

 - QDMA will provide the intern with experience in the wildlife field and educational opportunities.

-To apply for the internship, please send a cover letter and one-page resume to Kip Adams, Director of Conservation, by November 30, 2018.
+To apply for the internship, please send a one-page cover letter and one-page resume to Kip Adams, Director of Conservation, by May 18, 2020.

-The QDMA is an equal opportunity employer and does not discriminate based on age, gender, race, or religion.
+The QDMA is an equal opportunity employer and does not discriminate based on age, gender, race, sexual orientation or religion.